WVTESOL 25th Annual Conference

 Marshall University, Huntington, WV

-West Virginia Teachers of English to Speakers of Other Languages (WVTESOL) invites TESOL professionals, practitioners, and applied linguists to submit proposals to our 2022 Annual WVTESOL Conference to be held on April 8 & 9, 2022.
+West Virginia Teachers of English to Speakers of Other Languages (WVTESOL) invites TESOL professionals, practitioners, and applied linguists to submit proposals to our 2023 Annual WVTESOL Conference on April 15, 2023.

-Due to the extraordinary times of the pandemic, our conference theme reflects the increasing inequality and inequity in the second/foreign language teaching and learning, and recognize the challenges that both domestic and international TESOL communities are facing.
+Due to the extraordinary times of the recent pandemic, our conference theme reflects the increasing inequality and inequity in second/foreign language teaching and learning, and recognizes the challenges that both domestic and international TESOL communities are facing.

-Sessions may be presented in-person in Huntington, WV, or online-- details will be provided about the platform to be used for online presentations or in-person at East Hall, Marshall University in Huntington, WV.
+Sessions may be presented online -details will be provided about the platform to be used for online presentations or in-person at East Hall, Marshall University in Huntington, WV.